foundry-rs/starknet-foundry/docs/src/appendix/sncast/account/import.md

 Class hash of the account.

 ## `--private-key <PRIVATE_KEY>`
 Optional.
-Required if `--private-key-file` is not passed.

 Account private key.

 ## `--private-key-file <PRIVATE_KEY_FILE_PATH>`
 Optional.
-Required if `--private-key-file` is not passed.
+If neither `--private-key` nor `--private-key-file` is passed, the user will be prompted to enter the account private key.

 Path to the file holding account private key.